Matinee (1993 film): Casting

+Character names

+Some of the characters have surnames that reference other actors from 1950s science fiction films.
+Dick Miller's character, Denning, shares his name with the actor Richard Denning (Creature from the Black Lagoon, The Black Scorpion).
+Cathy Moriarty's Nurse Corday is a reference to Mara Corday (The Giant Claw, Tarantula), and Kevin McCarthy's General Ankrum is a tribute to Morris Ankrum who played military leaders in The Giant Claw, Earth vs. The Flying Saucers, Invaders from Mars, and Beginning of the End.
+Joe Dante had done a similar thing in his 1980 werewolf film The Howling, where characters shared surnames with other directors who had made werewolf films.

 Films within the film

 Mant!

 Woolsey's low-budget Mant! is a parody morphing of several low-budget science fiction horror films of the 1950s (many in black and white) that fused radioactivity with mad science and mutation.
-These films include Tarantula (1955), wherein a scientist is injected with an atomic isotope formula with disastrous results, and the films Them!
-(1954); The Beast with a Million Eyes (1955) The Deadly Mantis (1957); The Black Scorpion (1957); The Amazing Colossal Man (1957); Monster That Challenged the World (1957); Beginning of the End (1957); War of the Colossal Beast (1958); The Fly (1958) and The Alligator People (1959).
-The depiction of Mant!'s use of Rumble-Rama is a riff on William Castle's many in-theatre gimmicks ("Emergo", "Percepto", "Illusion-O", "Shock Sections" etc.), however, the only "monster movie" produced or directed by William Castle before 1970 was 1959's The Tingler, which did not have a radiation theme.
-Rumble-Rama is also a nod to Sensurround, Universal's sound process of the 1970's.
+Similar films include Tarantula (1955), wherein a scientist is injected with an atomic isotope formula with disastrous results, and the films Them!
+(1954), The Beast with a Million Eyes (1955), The Deadly Mantis (1957), The Black Scorpion (1957), The Amazing Colossal Man (1957), Monster That Challenged the World (1957), Beginning of the End (1957), War of the Colossal Beast (1958), The Fly (1958), and The Alligator People (1959).
+The depiction of Mant!'s use of Rumble-Rama is a riff on William Castle's many in-theatre gimmicks ("Emergo", "Percepto", "Illusion-O", "Shock Sections", etc.); however, the only "monster movie" produced or directed by William Castle before 1970 was 1959's The Tingler, which did not have a radiation theme.
+Rumble-Rama is also a nod to Sensurround, Universal's sound process of the 1970s.
 Matinee also mentions some of Woolsey's earlier horror movies: Island of the Flesh Eaters, The Eyes of Doctor Diablo, and The Brain Leeches (not to be confused with the real-world 1977 film of the same name).

 The Shook-Up Shopping Cart

-Although Matinee is set in October 1962, its other film within a film, the family-oriented gimmick comedy The Shook-Up Shopping Cart (featuring an anthropomorphic shopping cart), is a reference to some color Disney comedies that came later in the decade: The Love Bug (1969) in particular, and The Ugly Dachshund (1966); Monkeys, Go Home!
-(1967); Blackbeard's Ghost (1968); The Horse in the Gray Flannel Suit (1968); The Million Dollar Duck (1971); Snowball Express (1972) and The Shaggy D.A.
+Although Matinee is set in October 1962, its other film within a film, the family-oriented gimmick comedy The Shook-Up Shopping Cart (featuring an anthropomorphic shopping cart), is a reference to some color Disney comedies that came later in the decade: The Love Bug (1969) in particular, and The Ugly Dachshund (1966), Monkeys, Go Home!
+(1967), Blackbeard's Ghost (1968), The Horse in the Gray Flannel Suit (1968), The Million Dollar Duck (1971), Snowball Express (1972), and The Shaggy D.A.
 (1976) in general.
 The film features Naomi Watts as the niece of a man transformed into a shopping cart.

 Release

-Matinee was released on January 29, 1993 in 1,143 theatres.
+Matinee was released on January 29, 1993, in 1,143 theatres.
 It ranked at #6 at the box office, grossing $3,601,015 in its opening weekend.
 The film went on to gross $9,532,895 in its theatrical run.